openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 **Figure  2**  Dialog box showing "No bootable device" <a name="fig115949762617"></a>
 ![](./figures/dialog-box-showing-no-bootable-device.png "dialog-box-showing-no-bootable-device")

-### Possible Cause
+### Possible Causes

 After  **secure boot**  is set to  **enabled**, the mainboard verifies the boot program and OS.
-If the boot program and OS are not signed using the corresponding private key, the boot program and OS cannot pass the authentication of the built-in public key on the mainboard.
+If the boot program and OS are not signed using the corresponding private key, they cannot pass the authentication of the built-in public key on the mainboard.

-### Solution
+### Solutions

 Access the BIOS, set  **secure boot**  to  **disabled**, and reinstall the openEuler.